-✓ Year 11 AFSP students only.

-This qualification develops basic functional knowledge and skills for working in customer contact positions in the sport or community recreation industry.
+Year 11 AFSP female students only This qualification develops basic functional knowledge and skills for working in customer contact positions in the sport or community recreation industry.
 It also teaches a range of administrative activities and functions, both within a team and as an individual working under supervision.
 It prepares participants for working in settings such as sport and recreation centres or facilities, and leisure and aquatic centres, assisting with the conduct of recreation activities, and basic facility maintenance and operations.
-Delivered via Auspice partnership with IVET Pty Ltd (RTO: 40548)

-Please note: all students will be required to complete First Aid training as part of this course at an additional cost of \$50.00.
+Delivered via Auspice partnership with IVET Pty Ltd (RTO: 40548) Please note: all students will be required to complete First Aid training as part of this course at an additional cost of \$50.00.
+Note: There is a separate Handbook for VET pathways including STEP and FFS information.